YaleSpinup/efs-api/README.md

 Authentication is accomplished via a pre-shared key.
 This is done via the `X-Auth-Token` header.

+## Filesystem Access Policies

+The filesystem access policy object allows toggling access policies for a filesystem.

+### AllowAnonymousAccess

+When set to `true`, allows access without authenticating with an IAM user.

+Default: `true`

+### EnforceEncryptedTransport

+When set to `true`, enforces encrypted transport when mounting the filesystem.

+Default: `false`

+### AllowEcsTaskExecutionRole

+When set to `true`, allows all containers executing with the space level ECS task execution role to access the filesystem.

+Default: `false`

 ## Usage

 ### Create a FileSystem